OpenSPP/documentation/docs/howto/developer_guides/custom_audit.md

 ## Customise Audit Log Module

-In a hypothetical scenario, customizing the audit module to include the active field of a rule serves as a practical example.
+In this hypothetical scenario, we are customizing the audit module to include the active field of a rule serves as a practical example.

 A working sample module for the described scenario can be accessed at the provided [link](https://github.com/OpenSPP/documentation_code/tree/main/howto/developer_guides/customizations/spp_audit_log_custom).